IntrepidPursuits/static-analysis-gradle-plugin/README.md

 To run all three tasks in a single command, use `./gradlew analyze${buildVariant}`

-Note for multi-module projects: If your project has multiple modules, Jenkins must be setup so that lint only runs on the TOP-MOST module in order to avoid duplicate/false lint warnings.
+Note for multi-module projects: You must run lint only on the TOP-MOST module in order to avoid duplicate/false lint warnings.
 Running lint on the top-most module will run lint on all of the lower modules as well.
-For instance, Jenkins can be configured so that `analyze${buildVariant}` can be run on the top level module and it will run lint on all lower modules (and compile the warnings), but you must separately run pmd and findBugs on all of the lower modules.
+You must then run pmd and findBugs separately on each lower module in order to get complete coverage.
+So for example, if you have an app that depends on libraryOne and libraryTwo, to get complete coverage you must run something similar to `./gradlew app:analyzeDebug libraryOne:pmd libraryOne:findBugsDebug libraryTwo:pmd libraryTwo:findBugsDebug`

 ### Plugin Details
 Here's a detailed list of changes/additions that Static Analysis Gradle Plugin made to the associated plugins: